-Castelar Street Elementary School's student population of 673 students has stayed relatively flat over five school years.
+Castelar Street Elementary School's student population of 608 students has declined by 7% over five school years.

 Castelar Street Elementary School is ranked within the top 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.